Whose interest should an arbitrator serve first? Ethiopian Perspective

 The case between Salini Costruttori S.p.A v.
 AAWSA, ICC Case 10623, is very interesting.
-What makes the case appealing is Ethiopian Supreme Court’s interference in the proceeding and the consequent explanation given by the arbitrator tribunal.
-By the application of AAWSA, the Ethiopian party, a respondent in the case, the Ethiopian court was apparently convinced that the international arbitral panel is partial; hence, the court ordered to the tribunal to cease the proceeding.
+What makes the case appealing is the Ethiopian Supreme Court’s interference in the proceeding and the consequent explanation given by the arbitrator tribunal.
+By the application of AAWSA, the Ethiopian party, a respondent in the case, the Ethiopian court was convinced that the international arbitral panel was partial; hence, the court ordered the tribunal to cease the proceeding.

 After receiving the injunction, the arbitration tribunal said that the primary duty of the arbitral tribunal is owed to the Parties.
 As an arbitral tribunal is constituted by a contract, it follows that “the tribunal has the duty vis a vis the parties to ensure that their arbitration agreement is not frustrated” (Para 121 et seq).
 Of course, any contract drives its binding force from the legal system, but at the same time it is necessary to uphold the parties’ dispute settlement agreement.

 Before trying to answer the question I posed, I want to put forward another case law: in a case law between Mesfin Industrial Engineering and Tana Transport P.L.C (Cassation No. 36213/2001) it was decided that an arbitrator’s duty is not owed to the parties, but to law, the ethics and moral.
 The arbitrator chosen by Tana Transportation: “was persistently absent from the proceedings, which made him look partial.”
 The chair person decided to continue the proceeding with himself and the other arbitrator.